x13a/Wasted/README.md

 You can use [PanicKit](https://guardianproject.info/code/panickit/), tile, shortcut or send a message with authentication code.
-On trigger, using [Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks device and optionally runs wipe.
+On trigger, using [Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks a device and optionally runs wipe.

 Also you can:
 - limit the maximum number of failed password attempts
-- wipe device when it was not unlocked for N days
+- wipe a device when it was not unlocked for N days

 The app works in `Work Profile` too.
 Use [Shelter](https://github.com/PeterCxy/Shelter) to install risky apps and `Wasted` in it.
 Then you can wipe this profile data with one click without wiping